ossf/toolbelt/personas/README.md

 - *Improvement Suggestions*: More marketing content, storytelling, and partnerships with media platforms.
 - *Sub Personas*: Pricilla PR, Calipso the Community Manager

-When looking at the specific ara of AI/ML development, it can be useful to regroup these personas into structures that more closely mirror the practictioners' organizations.
+When looking at the specific area of AI/ML development, it can be useful to also regroup these subpersonas into structures that more closely mirror the practictioners' organizations.

 ## Infrastructure/Platform Engineer
 - **Primary Motivation:** Ensuring reliable, scalable, and secure systems that support modern software and ML workloads.